You are here

 REPORTING

-Funding must be used by March 31, 2025.
-In March/April 2025, applicants who have received funding will be asked to complete a brief report about project outcomes within 30 days.
+Funding must be used by March 31, 2026.
+Projects running until the end of semester can request an extension to the end of April.
+In April 2026, applicants who have received funding will be asked to complete a brief report about project outcomes within 30 days.

 QUESTIONS